IMPACT CAMPAIGN:

 67% of the population are over a UK size 18, this is not a niche group!

-WE CALL ON VENUES TO LISTEN TO THE NEEDS OF FAT AUDIENCES
+WE CALL ON VENUES TO LISTEN TO and respond to THE NEEDS OF FAT AUDIENCES

 VENUE ACTIONS